-The Company has net working capital of over \$7.3 million as of June 30, 2017.
+The Company has net working capital of over \$7.2 million as of September 30, 2017, which is almost identical to the net working capital of the Company as of June 30, 2017.

 The Company now has over \$2.3 million in intangible assets as a result of exclusive in-licensing or distribution agreements it has signed since it started.
-Of that amount, approximately \$2 million is related to Rupall, Otixal and Cuvposa, which have just started to generate revenue due to the fact they have either recently been launched, or in Cuvposa's case, its dossier is presently being reviewed by Health Canada.
+Of that amount, approximately \$2 million is related to Rupall and OtixalTM, which have just started to generate revenue after being recently launched, as well as CuvposaTM, which will be launched shortly.